SC announces 44 more coronavirus patients, bringing total to 342 cases in 36 counties

 “They both want to go back.
 I think this has been disorienting for them,” she said.

-Earlier this year, her seventh-grader had been cast as the lead in her school play.
-Burkett found out this morning that it was canceled.
+Earlier this year, her seventh-grader had been cast as the lead in her school play, which has been canceled.

 “It is sad, but my children understand how necessary this is and that being home is hard and being online is certainly not optimal but that there’s a reason for it,” she said.